 anypoint_idp_id

-The custom claim or SAML attribute provides the information that is received from the identity provider that determines which Anypoint Platform identity provider a user must be mapped to.
+The custom claim or SAML attribute provides the information that’s received from the identity provider that determines which Anypoint Platform identity provider to map a user to.

 -